How to File CRA Form T2125

-The other thing that people often don't realize about form T2125 is that it is used to report any and all business income.
-It is not unusual for people to have both employment and self-employment (business) income.
-You may have made money freelancing on the side, money from a hobby, or money from selling a few things online.
-Even if you haven't registered a business, you still have to fill out Form T2125 when you're completing your T1 Canadian income tax return if you have any business income at all—and that includes income from other countries.
+Even if you haven't registered a business, you still have to fill out Form T2125 when you're completing your T1 Canadian income tax return if you have any business income at all—and that includes income earned from sales outside Canada.

-Note that in addition to monetary payments received for your labour, or the goods or services you provide, business income also includes barter payments or payments received in alternate forms of currency such as Bitcoin.
+In addition to monetary payments received for your labor or the goods or services you provide, business income also includes barter payments or payments received in alternate forms of currency such as Bitcoin.

 For example, suppose you are a painter and you agree to paint the office of a massage therapist in exchange for massage treatments.
 If you normally would have charged $1,000 for the job and the massage therapist provides services valued at $1,000 in exchange, then you must include the $1,000 in your business income.
 The value of the painting services you provide is the same as it would be if you received cash for the service.

 The T2125 form is designed to lead you through the process of calculating your "true" business income—that is, what's left when you've taken away your business expenses from the original amount you made.
-Note that if you are engaged in several different business activities or have more than one business, you will need to fill out a separate form T2125 for each.
+Note that if you are engaged in several different business activities, have more than one business, or have both business and professional income, you will need to fill out a separate form T2125 for each.